-The Clinician Administered PTSD Scale for DSM-5 Child and Adolescent Version (CAPS-CA-5) is a 30-item clinician-administered PTSD scale based upon DSM-5 criteria for children and adolescents ages 7 and above.
-It is a modified version of the CAPS-5 that includes age appropriate items and picture response options.
+The Clinician Administered PTSD Scale for DSM-5 Child and Adolescent Version (CAPS-CA-5) is a 30-item clinician-administered PTSD scale based upon DSM-5 criteria for children and adolescents ages seven and above.
+It is a modified version of the CAPS-5 that includes age-appropriate items and picture response options.
 Recommended trauma history measures are noted to assist with identifying an index traumatic event.

 Access to CAPS-CA-5

 The CAPS-CA-5 is available from the National Center for PTSD.

 National Center for PTSD, Boston, USA